Someone massages a poodle.

 Soothing Sore Muscles and Joints

-While younger dogs can certainly reap the benefits of massage, an older, more arthritic, dog will definitely benefit from your therapeutic touch.
+While younger dogs can reap the benefits of massage, an older, more arthritic, dog will benefit most from your therapeutic touch.
 The act of moving your hand along the body creates a small amount of friction which increases heat and blood flow to the area that is targeted.
 Increased blood flow helps flush out inflammation and supply anti-inflammatory cells to the area.
 This increased blood flow also brings in nourishment to areas that may not have had much blood flow, due to a chronic diseased state like arthritis.
 Increasing blood flow, decreasing inflammation, and increasing nutrition all aid in decreasing pain through synergistic action.

 Relaxation